egenomics/agb2025/README.md

 chmod +x INSTALLME.sh
 ./INSTALLME.sh
 ```

+The script will save both databases in databases/.

 ### 5 · Run the pipeline
 In this step, make sure you have run the following script found in the previous steps: